MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-labels.md

 ### Report labels

-Report labels are used by RDLC and Word report layouts as, for example, the caption for a field, the title for a chart, or the title for the report itself.
-For a code example on how to use report labels for a RDLC layout, see [Walkthrough: Designing a Report from Multiple Tables](devenv-walktrough-designing-reports-multiple-tables.md).
+Report labels are used by RDL and Word report layouts as, for example, the caption for a field, the title for a chart, or the title for the report itself.
+For a code example on how to use report labels for an RDL layout, see [Walkthrough: Designing a Report from Multiple Tables](devenv-walktrough-designing-reports-multiple-tables.md).

 Report labels are defined inside the `labels` control of a report object, as shown in the code sample below.